peterfschaadt/gce-maintenance-alerts/README.md

 1. Copy example-config.ini and edit it with your credentials and preferred settings.

-2. Run script (must be run on a Google Compute Engine VM to work) and pass path to config.ini file as an argument.
+2. Run script (must be run on a Google Compute Engine VM to work) and pass path to the ini config file as an argument.

 ```
-$ python alert_gce_maintenance.py -c /path/to/config.ini
+$ python gce_maintenance_alerts.py -c /path/to/config.ini
 ```